 There is a Convert Server Side PHP example available to you.

-- Determine if customers has been bucketed in experiment already.
+- Determine if customers have been bucketed in the experiment already.

 Read the _conv_v cookie and parse it according to the structure described here: